timwillard24/classification-challenge/README.md

 # classification-challenge
-Module 13 Challenge
+## Module 13 Challenge - Spam Detector
-#Spam Detector
 This project is focused on detecting spam using a machine learning approach.
 The dataset includes features such as word frequency, character frequency, and capital letter statistics to classify messages as spam or not spam.

 ## Project Structure